 Abridged marriage certificate

-These are issued by default to all couples married in South Africa.
-They are presented to the couple immediately after the ceremony.
-For couples living in South Africa, this is the only certificate they require.
+All couples married in South Africa receive abridged marriage certificates, which are presented to the couple immediately after the ceremony.
+If one of you is a South African and living in South Africa, this is the only certificate you require.

 Unabridged marriage certificate

-If you plan to marry in a garden or on the beach, it is best to repeat the legal part of the service indoors so as to avoid any doubts about whether you are formally married or not (see 'Where May I Marry?' above).
+If you plan to marry in a private or public garden or on the beach, you may need to repeat the legal aspect of the service in one of the legal locations.
 The same applies to marrying in a restaurant or other building not defined by the act.
-However, as long as your marriage is solemnized by a competent Marriage Officer, the courts are not readily inclined to declare a marriage invalid simply because it was held in the wrong place.
+However, as long as your marriage is solemnised by a competent Marriage Officer, the courts are not readily inclined to declare a marriage invalid simply because it was held in the wrong place.